Melphalan flufenamide

-Melphalan flufenamide, sold under the brand names Pepaxto and Pepaxti, is an anticancer medication used to treat multiple myeloma.
+Melphalan flufenamide is a medication used to treat refractory multiple myeloma.
+Known as melflufen, it is available in multiple Euopean countries, but not in the United States.

-The most common adverse reactions include fatigue, nausea, diarrhea, elevated body temperature and respiratory tract infections.
+The most common adverse reactions include hematologic toxicity (low blood counts) which can be severe.
+In one study, 83% of patients had at least one form of hematologic toxicity.
+Additional adverse reactions include fatigue, gastrointestinal symptoms and infections.

 Melphalan flufenamide was approved for medical use in the United States in February 2021, and in the European Union in August 2022.
+However, in October 2021 the drug was withdrawn from the US market.

 Medical uses

 In the United States before market withdrawal, melphalan flufenamide was indicated in combination with dexamethasone for the treatment of adults with relapsed or refractory multiple myeloma, with relapsed or refractory multiple myeloma who have received at least four prior lines of therapy and whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one CD-38 directed monoclonal antibody.

 In the European Union, melphalan flufenamide is indicated, in combination with dexamethasone, for the treatment of adults with multiple myeloma who have received at least three prior lines of therapies, whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one anti-CD38 monoclonal antibody, and who have demonstrated disease progression on or after the last therapy.